iTwin/itwinjs-core/common/api/imodeljs-frontend.api.md

     enum?: EnumerationChoicesInfo;
     // (undocumented)
     name: string;
-    // Warning: (ae-incompatible-release-tags) The symbol "quantityType" is marked as @public, but its signature references "QuantityType" which is marked as @alpha quantityType?: QuantityType | string;
+    // Warning: (ae-incompatible-release-tags) The symbol "quantityType" is marked as @beta, but its signature references "QuantityType" which is marked as @alpha quantityType?: QuantityType | string;
     // (undocumented)
     typename: string;
 }

-// @public
+// @beta
 export interface PropertyEditorInfo {
     // (undocumented)
     name?: string;
+    // Warning: (ae-incompatible-release-tags) The symbol "params" is marked as @beta, but its signature references "PropertyEditorParams" which is marked as @alpha
+    //
     // (undocumented)
     params?: PropertyEditorParams[];
 }

-// @public
+// @alpha
 export type PropertyEditorParams = ButtonGroupEditorParams | ColorEditorParams | InputEditorSizeParams | SuppressLabelEditorParams | BasePropertyEditorParams;

-// @public
+// @alpha
 export enum PropertyEditorParamTypes {
     // (undocumented)
     ButtonGroupData = 0,